aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

-You can find the full documentation of accepted keys for the ``settings`` in the `aiida-wannier90 documentation`_ (e.g. to specify random projections, or to retrieve (or not retrieve) specific files at the end of the run.
+You can find the full documentation of accepted keys for the ``settings`` in the `aiida-wannier90 documentation`_ (e.g. to specify random projections, or to retrieve/not retrieve specific files at the end of the run).

 .. _aiida-wannier90 documentation: https://aiida-wannier90.readthedocs.io/en/v2.0.0/inputexample.html#settings